maximilien/ragme-io/docs/CONTRIBUTING.md

 * Use docstrings for all public modules, functions, classes, and methods
 * Use spaces around operators and after commas
 * Follow PEP 8 guidelines
+* Include warning filters for clean output in test files

 ### JavaScript Style Guide